playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 > Remember, `console.log` _outputs_ data to the user (albeit in a DevTools panel).
 As such, it's technically a side effect to call `console.log`.

 While we _could_ add this log inside of `setShowChild`, it's more likely to break when we inevitably refactor the `Parent` component's code.
-Instead, let's use one of the aforementioned lifecycle methods to call `console.log` whenever `Child` is rendered.
+Instead, let's add a side effect handler to call `console.log` whenever `Child` is rendered.

 <!-- tabs:start -->